elabdlut/KonSerial/README.md

 # KonSerial
-Serial Debug Tool with pythonQT5
+Serial Debug Tool with rust, using tauri & vue3